-New LG handset shows up in leaked image, reveals little about itselfAlex Wagner - Deputy Managing Editor, News Desk
+New LG handset shows up in leaked image, reveals little about itselfAlex Wagner - Editorial Director of News and Content

 Time for a Saturday night mystery, y'all.
 Prolific leaker Evleaks just took to his/her/its Facebook page to share the image you see above, which shows what looks to be a fairly large handset with LG branding.
 The unit has rounded corners, and up near the top we can see an earpiece, some sensors and a front-facing camera.
 Unlike LG's recent offerings, there doesn't appear to be any physical or capacitive buttons on the front of this device.